-SOCCO’s physics-related research is underpinned by an integrated approach, combining the use of numerical modelling simulations, ship-based observations and high-resolution measurements collected by autonomous ocean gliders and floats.
-Recent emphasis has been placed on resolving the seasonal cycle of upper ocean physical processes in the Southern Ocean and relating this to biogeochemical responses.
-This was undertaken through unique experimental design by deploying marine robotic instruments in the Southern Ocean that continuously observe the ocean and air-sea exchange processes for extended periods of time (6 months) and resolving the temporal and spatial scales of variability at unprecedentedly high resolution.
+SOCCO’s ocean physics-related research takes an integrated approach to observations and modelling, combining the use of numerical modelling simulations, ship-based observations and high-resolution observations from autonomous ocean gliders and floats.
+Emphasis has been placed on resolving the seasonal cycle of upper ocean physical processes in the Southern Ocean and relating these to biogeochemical responses.
+This was undertaken through the Southern Ocean Seasonal Cycle Experiment (SOSCEx) deployment of coupled surface and ocean interior robotic instruments i that continuously observe the ocean and air-sea exchange processes for extended periods of time (6 months) and resolving the temporal and spatial scales of variability at unprecedented high resolution.

 Our research contributes to South Africa’s developmental needs by using novel approaches in advanced observations, numerical modelling and analysis to train undergraduate and post-graduate students.